danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

 {% figure %}
   {% img src: 20160617-DSCF7744, alt: Max with his rear wheel. %}

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}The view over Baćina Lakes, jsut a few minutes walk from where we were staying at Camping Bacinska Jezra. {% endfigcaption %}
 {% endfigure %}

 It wasn’t long before we’d located an Aldi which made for a fast resupply before we continued to follow the main road until we saw a sign for a campsite.
 We followed the signs until we eventually found a very enthusiastic owner, who quickly showed us where to camp and where the facilities were, chatting away in slow English to us.
-He told us how it was their second year, and how pleased he was with how well the campsite was doing despite us being the only people there.
+He told us how it was their second year, and how pleased he was with how well [the campsite](https://www.google.com/maps/@42.6789923,18.0488697,13.98z) was doing despite us being the only people there.
 Still though, we had clean water, showers and somewhere quiet and off the road to get our heads down for the night.

 ---